muma1018/Hitboxes/readme.md

-This is a game developed in Unity.
+**Hitboxes**

-A simple game with three levels.
+A game developed in Unity with three levels.
 Try to avoid to hit boxes and beat the game.

 Credits go to Brackeys for giving tutorials on this subject.